MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ## Security restrictions

 - WebSlates are locked to the URLs they navigate to, preventing malicious redirects.
-All unintended hyperlink navigations to outside domains are blocked.
+All unintended hyperlink navigations to outside domains are blocked, unless explicitly listed as an allowed domain (see below).

 - WebSlates are restricted to navigation within the initial domain or the specified URL's and server's redirections.